JordanAbel/rain_ai_project/README.md

 # rain_ai_project
-You can clone the repository using SSH or through checking out with VCS
+You can clone the repository through checking out with VCS

 ~If you need help cloning the project just let me know.